Abhi5hekk/EarlySepsisPrediction/README.md

 ![Screenshot](img1.JPG)<br/>
 We see that most of the columns have 90% + missing data.
 There are multiple ways of dealing with it.
 To establish a concrete baseline, I have decided to remove features with 90 % or more missing data.
 ## Baseline
 The Features which are used for basleline.
 No Feature engineering has been done yet.
+We create the preprocessing pipelines for both numeric and categorical data.
 ```python
 cont_scale_pipeline = make_pipeline(SimpleImputer(strategy = "median"),
                                     StandardScaler())